The COPD Caregiver

 Your Role as Caregiver in Helping To Manage COPD

-COPD is a progressive disease which means it will get worse over time.
+COPD is a disease which may progress over time which means it will get worse over time.
 As a caregiver, it is important that you are aware of the signs of COPD progression.
-Some signs t at COPD has become more sever include:
+Some signs that the COPD has become more severe include:

 - Symptoms, such as shortness of breath, wheezing or chronic cough, have worsened

 - Reluctance to exercise or do activities that were done more easily

 - Experiencing more frequent flare-ups and trips to the hospital or clinic to treat COPD